Family Demands Answers After Wheelchair Ramps For Son With Cerebral Palsy Stolen From South Philadelphia Home

-At least that was the cause until Thursday afternoon when they say someone took the ramps, now making it much harder for Dominic to leave his home.
+At least that was the cause until Thursday afternoon when they say someone took the ramps, now making it much harder for Domenic to leave his home.

-Furious, and with Dominic now confined to the top step, the Dolan family are demanding answers about the theft that happened some time on Thursday.
+Furious, and with Domenic now confined to the top step, the Dolan family are demanding answers about the theft that happened sometime on Thursday.

 ‘She Was Greatly Loved’: Mother Of 5 Shot And Killed Inside North Philadelphia Deli, Police Say